Governing Law and Regulations

 • Rules.
 Illinois follows the federal regulations for universal wastes, including those for mercury-containing equipment.
 The state's universal waste provisions for lamps, however, are in some ways more stringent than their federal counterparts.

 • Administration and enforcement.
-IEPA's Division of Land Pollution Control administers and enforces the universal waste rule in Illinois.
+The Illinois Environmental Protection Agency's (IEPA) Division of Land Pollution Control administers and enforces the universal waste rule in Illinois.

 UNIVERSAL WASTE LAMPS